-Housing-related nuisance means behaviour that directly or indirectly relates to or affects our housing management function to carry out day-to-day activities and the strategic management of our stock.
+Housing-related nuisance means behaviour that directly or indirectly relates to or affects our housing management function to carry out day-to-day activities and the strategic management of our homes.

-Community trigger is a mechanism for victims of persistent anti-social behaviour to request that relevant bodies undertake a case review.
-Relevant bodies include local authorities, the police, health providers and providers of social housing (like NHG).
+ASB case review is a mechanism for victims of persistent anti-social behaviour to request that relevant bodies undertake a case review.
+Relevant bodies include local authorities, the police, health providers and providers of social housing (such as NHG).
 A case review would entail the relevant bodies sharing information in relation to the case, discussing what action has previously been taken, and collectively deciding whether any further action could be taken.
 Any individual, community or business can make an application for a case review, and the relevant bodies must carry out a case review if the threshold is met.
-Our threshold is persistent ASB for 6 months without an acknowledgement or any course of action.
+Our threshold is persistent ASB for six months without an acknowledgement or any course of action.

-3.0 Resident's obligations
+3.0 Residents' obligations

-We are clear about the standard of behaviour that we expect from residents before they sign an occupancy agreement with us.
-Whether unintentional or deliberate, they must not commit, or allow their family or visitors to commit, acts of ASB towards other residents, people in the local area, or NHG staff or contractors.
-We stress that if ASB arises, it may lead to action being taken against them.
+We are clear about the standard of behaviour we expect from our residents before they sign an occupancy agreement with us.
+Whether unintentional or deliberate, they must not commit, or allow their family or visitors to commit, acts of

+ASB towards other residents, people in the local area, or towards our staff or contractors.
+We stress that if ASB arises, it may lead to action being taken against the resident.

-Any unacceptable behaviour towards staff is dealt with in accordance with NHG Unacceptable Behaviour policy.
+Any unacceptable behaviour towards staff is dealt with in accordance with our unacceptable behaviour policy.

-To keep NHG communities' safe, residents should always report ASB to us in the knowledge that we will be as discrete as possible in handling the case.
-Should a case go to court, information might have to be disclosed and the complainant will be informed of this in advance.
+To keep our communities safe, residents should always report ASB to us in the knowledge that we will be as discreet as possible in handling the case.
+Should a case go to court, information might have to be disclosed and the customer will be informed of this in advance.

-Where a crime has been committed, we encourage victims and witnesses to make a report to the police.
+Where a crime has been committed, we encourage victims and witnesses to report it to the police.
 We will support victims by signposting them to agencies who will work with them to take action.
 We will consider using the full range of civil and legal remedies against perpetrators, including injunctions and possession proceedings and the use of mandatory grounds where applicable.